environmental-bioinformatics-master/Lab-Python/README.md

 - Good scientific notebook style interactive interface (Jupyter)

 ## Running Python
+First things first, let's all *clone* a copy of the Repo we will be using for this part of the class.
+Go here: https://github.com/2019-MIT-Environmental-Bioinformatics/Lab-Python.

+>
 ### Running the Python interpreter
 Python code can be run in many ways.
 You can run code directly within the python interpreter.
 To directly open the python interpreter you can type `python`.